 At YUYUN we’re all about making your tea go further, in this article we’re looking into composting.
 Like saving the bones for a good stock or saving the seeds to plant your own veg at home, composting at home is that little extra step you can take to help your garden come to life.
 We spoke to composting expert and local gardener Tim Hewitt for some advice on how to properly compost our tea and some good signs to look for.
 There’s a lot to go over so we’re going to stick to the fundamentals.
 What is compost?
 Compost is made by decomposing organic materials, thereby recycling what would be considered waste products.
 Once you get going it’s very easy to maintain, it simply needs a turn 2-3 times a week and you should start to see your hard-earned compost after 8-12 months, better put the kettle on.
 COMPOST FACT: a common misconception is that home composts attract rodents, farther it's a telling sign that there's something funky with your heap!
 The Vast majority of compost needs about a 1:1 weight ratio of nitrogen and carbon often referred to as “greens” and “browns”, “green’s” hence the name are green but can be various colours, these would be your fruit and vegetable scraps, tea, coffee, leaves and grass.
 “Brown’s” are typically brown and dry such as paper, tissue, cardboard, twigs, paper, pretty much the rest of the tea box*. *Remove stickers and anything with ink before composting, if you’re unsure you can always put them in your paper & cardboard recycling!
 What is healthy compost?
 Other than your nitrogen and carbon, there are also wet and dry factors, too dry and it can kill the life in your heap, too wet and it can create anaerobic conditions (meaning without oxygen), and your compost needs oxygen to decompose.
 To describe the perfect balance of wet and dry, it's like a sponge, it should be able to take on water easily, yet be able to hold it.
 In terms of consistency, you shouldn’t be able to form a mud ball, rather, it should be crumbly and soft.
 Healthy compost will be dark in colour, should work fast, and be odourless.
 “The compost should drain well yet also absorb moisture”, this might sound contradictory, but take an example of when your compost is in a plant pot, it should take in and absorb moisture from the rain, but also hold and allow your plant to absorb the water and minerals it needs.
 Temperature is another good sign that your compost is working well, and better results happen when you stay consistent with turning the compost.
 While it should start off as quite moderate it will eventually go into the Thermophilic phase, where temperatures can reach 50-60°C. From simple wooden structures to compost bins that have a rotating function.
 There are many different ways to collect compost, you can even get little compost caddies for your kitchen to collect the tea leaves for the week.
 When you find the time make sure you pay your nearest garden store a visit and pick the best for your size garden and budget. *Remove stickers and anything with ink before composting, if you’re unsure you can always put them in your paper & cardboard recycling!
 For horticultural events and volunteering opportunities across the London Borough of Waltham Forest, check out Forest Flora.
 If you found this content interesting and haven't already subscribed then now's your chance!
 Get 10% off your first order, weekly blog notifications, and the latest and exclusive discounts!
 Additionally, please tag us at either @yuyunteashop, @yuyunyunnanofficial, or /yuyunyunnanuk for your chance to get featured on our social media networks!

-YUYUN YUNNAN YUYUN YUNNAN LIMITED was founded in Summer 2020 by two young tea lovers in London, UK.
+Our Story YUYUN YUNNAN LIMITED was founded in Summer 2020 by two young tea lovers in London, UK.
 Zora, spending time in London as a student fell in love with British tea culture, meeting Michael in return fell in love with Chinese tea culture, the two of them joined together to combine these ideas and cultures, with the ultimate goal to make the unique and traditional Chinese tea tastes accessible to the British market.
 In Chinese, 'YUYUN' means a pleasant lingering effect, and aftertaste of a good tea.
 China is the birthplace of tea, and Yunnan is the hometown of unique tea trees, where the fertile land and moderate climate are naturally high quality for the cultivation of some of the finest tea in China.
 There are tea companies all over the UK.
 What makes us different from other tea companies?
 We are a small company that has a deep connection to Yunnan, with the dedication to one area, we offer a higher and more refined tea to our customers.
 We strive to bring new tastes to our consumers, not only in flavour but also in culture, we want more people to adopt loose tea as the standard, and to try and rebrand tea-time as a more meditative and social experience, an appreciation of the little things in life.
 We invite you to join us on this wonderful tea journey.
 Put the kettle on, 'YUYUN' is on the way!
 Meet The Team Zora Pu Managing Director Social Media Manager Zora is an authentic Yunnan girl.
 She grew up in a family that loves Yunnan tea very much.
 Under the influence of her family, since childhood, she has a deep interest in Yunnan's ethnic minorities' tea culture.
 She has obtained two master's degrees in the field of media from the University of Leeds and Goldsmith College.
 While studying in the UK, she discovered a country rich in tea culture, but she missed the tea culture from her hometown, with this hardship she found her niche and decided she should bring a piece of Yunnan to the UK herself.
 Two years of working in the brand operation and sales, as well as years of studying media, have given her the ability and have strengthened her idea to start a tea business.
 Michael Butler Commercial Director Business Development Manager A native to London, Michael was brought up knowing the joys of a good cup of tea.
 While he always appreciated Chinese tea he didn't know how good it could get until he met Zora.
-He obtained a bachelor's from UAL in Graphic Design and followed his own path using his skills in different fields, working in hospitality he understands the basics of running a food business, learnt the ability to understand and cater to the customer and through various jobs he has developed enough soft skills to make a baby seal envious.
+He obtained a bachelor's from UAL in Graphic Design and followed his own path using his skills in different fields, working in hospitality he understands the basics of running a food business.
+He learnt the ability to understand and cater to the customer and through various jobs.
 During Summer, after being introduced to Yunnanese tea, he started experimenting with flavours and he discovered how good Dianhong is in Iced Tea.
 There's good, and then there's great.
 You can sell great.
 Wendy Wang (based in China) Supply Chain Manager Wendy, graduated from Yunnan College of Tourism Vocation, the only college-level, public full-time vocational college in Yunnan Province, with a Hotel Management degree in 1990.
 During her years of study, she visited various places in Yunnan, including various ethnic minority gathering places, she learned about their tea-drinking customs and history.
 Even after working in Xiamen, she often returned to visit tea friends in Yunnan.
 With more than 20 years of knowledge.
 In 2013, she opened her first tea shop in Xiamen, which specialises in tea from Yunnan.
-In 2016, she opened a second tea shop in Jiaxing, Zhejiang. onsidered a specialist in Yunnan tea, s She is c he has been frequently invited as a lecturer to promote and train tea-related knowledge.
+In 2016, she opened a second tea shop in Jiaxing, Zhejiang.
+She is c onsidered a specialist in Yunnan tea, she has been frequently invited as a lecturer to promote and train tea-related knowledge.